unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 **unravel_project_id** (Required)(string): This variable should contain the GCP Project ID where the Unravel VM is installed.
 It is crucial to accurately specify this ID for successful integration with Unravel.

-**monitoring_project_ids** (Required)(list): Here, you must provide a list of GCP Project IDs where BigQuery Jobs are running and need monitoring.
+**monitoring_project_ids** (Required)(map): Here, you must provide a map of GCP Project IDs(key) and the corresponding PubSub subscription name(values) to be created in these projects.
+These projects are where the BigQuery Jobs are running and need monitoring.
 Ensure that all relevant projects are included in this list.

 **admin_project_ids** (Optional)(list): If your setup involves Admin Projects where BigQuery slot reservations are configured, provide a list of their GCP Project IDs in this variable.
 Otherwise, leave it empty or omit it.